cstoeckert/iterativeWGCNA/README.md

 #### clang: error: unsupported option '-fopenmp'

 This is a known issue with an open ticket in the rpy2 project (see issue [#403](https://bitbucket.org/rpy2/rpy2/issues/403/cannot-pip-install-rpy2-with-latest-r-340)).
 R 3.4.0 was built using the ```-fopenmp``` flag with Clang 4.0.0, which is not supplied by Apple.
 There are several suggested workarounds (e.g., installing the LLVM library via homebrew) that do not work for all system configurations.
-We recommend [downloading the rpy2 source](https://bitbucket.org/rpy2/rpy2/src), unpacking, and editing the ```setup.py``` file after line 268 (the line above the comment ```# OS X's frameworks need special attention```) as follows:
+We recommend [downloading the rpy2 source](https://bitbucket.org/rpy2/rpy2/src), unpacking, and editing the ```setup.py``` file after line 268 (the line directly above the comment ```# OS X's frameworks need special attention```) as follows:

 ```python
   if "-fopenmp" in unknown:  # remove linker argument